M-Faheem-Khan/open-edx/README.md

 # open-edx
-documentation other helper tools for changing/ editing open-edx configs
+Documentation and other helper tools for changing/ editing open-edx configs + themes

+If you have knowledge of Django it should be very easy for you to understand and edit this.

 # Getting Started
 Before you  start make sure you have your vm instance up and running